Documenting the American South Logo

 Page 18

 endurance.
 To grow a patch of beans.
 To grow a patch of tobacco so that we could have the first radio in the community.
 1937.
 We grew about a half acre of extra tobacco.
-Put it on the floor and we got about forty some dollars for it and we spent $38 for a battery set radio.
-And that was the only one on that side of the river in Madison county.
-So Saturday nights when the grand ole opery came on—Dave Macon —you talk about being popular.
+Put it on the floor and we got about forty-some dollars for it and we spent thirty-eight dollars for a battery set radio.
+And that was the only one on that side of the river in Madison County.
+So Saturday nights when the Grand Ole Opry came on, Dave Macon, you talk about being popular.
 We had everybody in the community eavesdropping our radio.

 ZENO PONDER: